-Section 3 TRURO HISTORICAL COMMISSION COMPOSITION AND APPOINTMENTS (4/2017 [eff 10/20/2017])
+Section3TRURO HISTORICAL COMMISSION COMPOSITIONAND APPOINTMENTS(4/2017 [eff 10/20/2017])

-6-3-1 The Truro Historical Commission is charged with implementing the Preserving Historic Properties Bylaw and empowered to advise the Truro Building Commissioner with respect to the issuance of demolition permits for historically significant buildings and structures.
-The Truro Historical Commission shall be appointed by the Select Board.
+- 6-3-1 The Truro Historical Commission is charged with implementing the Preserving Historic Properties Bylaw and empowered to advise the Truro Building Commissioner with respect to the issuance of demolition permits for historically significant buildings and structures.
+The Truro Historical Commission shall be appointed by the Board of Selectmen.
 It shall consist of seven (7) people chosen at large for their interest in and knowledge of historic buildings and structures.
 The term of office shall initially be for one, two, and three years respectively, and for three years thereafter.

-6-3-2 Four (4) affirmative votes shall be required to adopt a motion.
+(4/07) (4/2017 [eff 10/20/2017]) - 6-3-2 Four (4) affirmative votes shall be required to adopt a motion.
 (4/2017 [eff 10/20/2017])

+Section 4 TRURO COMMISSION POWERS AND DUTIES (4/2017 [eff 10/20/2017])